jeffreykegler/old_kollos/notes/misc/strand.md

 a *nucleobase* is a symbol
 used to match rules and symbols divided between two parses.
-A *nucleotide* is a rule that contains a nucleobase, either on its RHS or as its LHS.
+A *nucleotide* is a rule whose LHS is a nucleobase.
+A nucleotide may also have a nucleobase on its RHS.

 ## Grammars